Universal-Team/db/docs/_ds/nds-bootstrap.md

   <ul dir="auto">

   <li>Fixed attempting to force-decompress <em>Chrono Trigger</em>''s arm9 binary,
-  which would cause certain ROM hacks and/or translations to not boot.
+  which could cause certain ROM hacks and/or translations to not boot.

   <ul dir="auto">

-  <li>Hopefully this doesn''t break other ones which have booted prior to this version!</li>
+  <li>(Hopefully this doesn''t break other ones which have booted prior to this version!)</li>

   </ul>